-- Ring Opening Polymerization: Expertise in the controlled ring-opening polymerization of lactones and lactides for the synthesis of bio-inspired materials.
+- Ring Opening Polymerization: Expertise in the controlled ring-opening polymerization for the synthesis of well-defined polymeric materials.

-- Metal-catalyzed Cross-Coupling: Growing expertise in the synthesis of conjugated polymers by KCTP, Suzuki, and other polymerization mechanisms.
+- Metal-catalyzed Cross-Coupling: Growing expertise in the synthesis of conjugated polymers by KCTP, Suzuki coupling, and other polymerization mechanisms.

 - Deuterated Polymers: Selective deuteration of polymers, enabled by our expertise in deuteration of small molecules, for the study of polymer morphololgy, dynamics and structure with neutron techniques.

 - Synthesis of novel monomers and small molecule building blocks: Expertise in small organic molecule synthesis and characterization.

 - Deuterated monomers, polymers, and specialty molecules: Unique expertise in synthesis of deuterated monomers and building blocks for neutron studies.

 The synthetic capabilities are complemented by extensive analytical resources for rigorous characterization of materials produced by CNMS staff and our user community.
 Additional capabilities applicable to polymeric materials (scanning probes, electron microscopy, Raman spectroscopy, etc.) are available in other groups within the CNMS or as shared resources at ORNL.

 Multiple SEC systems are available for molecular weight characterization in a variety of media (organic, aqueous) and temperatures.
 All systems are equipped with multidetector systems that include light scattering for absolute molecular weight determination.